• Bloom Close-Up: Close-up of Dwarf English boxwood foliage showing fine-textured small leaves and tight branching for a crisp evergreen look.

-• Light green foliage of the evergreen Dwarf English Boxwood shrubs
+• evergreen foliage of the Dwarf English Boxwood shrubs

 Images Depict Mature Plants